sav-che/TL-2/Authors/Rabenau, (Benno Carl August) Hugo von {std. Rabenau}.md

-> [!cite] BHL link: this entry starts at [page 460](https://www.biodiversitylibrary.org/item/103624#page/474/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 460](https://www.biodiversitylibrary.org/page/33189931) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Rabenau, \[Benno Carl August\] Hugo von (1845-1921), German (Prussian) botanist at Görlitz, Oberlausitz; studied in Bern, Leipzig and Halle; participated in the 1870/71 Franco-Prussian war; Dr. phil.
 Göttingen 1874; high school teacher (girls school) at Görlitz 1875-1885; living in New York and Hoboken 1885-1895 as chemical analyst; curator of the museum of the Naturf.
 Ges.
-Görlitz from 1895-1901; perpetual director 1901-1921. (*Rabenau*).
+Görlitz from 1895-1901; perpetual director 1901-1921.
+**Abbreviated name**: *Rabenau*

 #### Herbarium and types